LLNL/zfp/docs/source/high-level-api.rst

 .. c:function:: int zfp_stream_set_omp_chunk_size(zfp_stream* stream, uint chunk_size)

-  Set the number of consecutive 1D blocks to compress together per OpenMP thread (applies to compression of 1D data only).
-If zero, use the default setting :c:macro:`ZFP_CHUNK_SIZE_OMP`.
+  Set the number of consecutive blocks to compress together per OpenMP thread.
+  If zero, use one chunk per thread.
 This function also sets the execution policy to OpenMP.
 Upon success, nonzero is returned.

 Array Metadata
 ^^^^^^^^^^^^^^